-Just as orthodontics repositions teeth, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularities to improve the patient’s ability to chew, speak, breathe and for improved facial appearances.
+Just as orthodontics re positions teeth, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularities to improve the patient’s ability to chew, speak, breathe and for improved facial appearances.
 In other words, surgical orthodontics straightens your jaw.
-Moving the jaws also moves the teeth so braces are always performed in conjunction with jaw correction.
+Moving the jaws also moves the teeth so orthodontics through braces or aligners are always performed in conjunction with jaw correction.
 This helps make sure teeth are in their proper positions after surgery.

 Your orthodontist will consider surgical orthodontic treatment for non-growing adult patients with improper bites and those with facial, aesthetic concerns.
 Jaw growth is usually completed by age 16 for girls and 18 for boys.
 All growth must be completed before jaw surgery can be performed.
 However, the pre-surgical tooth movements can begin one to two years prior to these ages.

 During your orthodontic treatment, which usually lasts 6-18 months, you wear braces and will visit your orthodontist for scheduled adjustments to your braces.
 As your teeth move with the braces, you may think that your bite is getting worse rather than better.
 However, when your jaws are placed into proper alignment during orthognathic surgery, the teeth will then fit into their proper positions.